laravel/docs/queues.md

 	});

 The `marshal` method will take care of firing the correct job handler class.
 To fire jobs onto the push queue, just use the same `Queue::push` method used for conventional queues.

+<a name="failed-jobs"></a>
+## Failed Jobs

+Since things don't always go as planned, sometimes your queued jobs will fail.
+Don't worry, it happens to the best of us!
+Laravel includes a convenient way to specify the maximum number of times a job should be attempted.
+After a job has exceeded this amount of attempts, it will be inserted into a `failed_jobs` table.
+The failed jobs table name can be configured via the `app/config/queue.php` configuration file.

+To create a migration for the `failed_jobs` table, you may use the `queue:failed-table` command:

+	php artisan queue:failed-table

+You can specify the maximum number of times a job should be attempted using the `--tries` switch on the `queue:listen` command:

+	php artisan queue:listen connection-name --tries=3

+If you would like to register an event that will be called when a queue job fails, you may use the `Queue::failing` method.
+This event is a great opportunity to notify your team via e-mail or [HipChat](https://www.hipchat.com).

+	Queue::failing(function($job, $data)
+	{
+		//
+	});

+To view all of your failed jobs, you may use the `queue:failed` Artisan command:

+	php artisan queue:failed

+The `queue:failed` command will list the job ID, connection, queue, and failure time.
+The job ID may be used to retry the failed job.
+For instance, to retry a failed job that has an ID of 5, the following command should be issued:

+	php artisan queue:retry 5

+If you would like to delete a failed job, you may use the `queue:forget` command:

+	php artisan queue:forget 5

+To delete all of your failed jobs, you may use the `queue:flush` command:

+	php artisan queue:flush